EndangeredMassa/massa-labs/app/templates/resume-cv.md

 ## Experience

-### Engineering Manager
+### Engineering Manager / Team Lead

 <div class="pill-box">
   <code class="pill">Vercel</code>
-  <code class="pill"><IconSvg @name="calendar" /> Jan 2022 - Present</code>
+  <code class="pill"><IconSvg @name="calendar" /> Jan 2022 - Present (almost 3 years)</code>
 </div>

-**Organizational Development:** Worked with a small group to define, roll out, and iterate the engineering career ladder.
-Draw on my personal collection of ~40 career ladders as well as personal experience creating multiple ladders in the past.
+**Organizational Development:** Was a driving force (with a small group) that worked to define, roll out, and iterate the engineering career ladder.
+Drew on my personal collection of ~40 career ladders as well as personal experience creating multiple ladders in the past.
+Integrated company values, provided real examples, ran tests, and solicited feedback.

-**Team Building and People Leadership:** Set the standard for continuous performance review process, hiring teams, and running teams.
-Consistently delievered "the most useful review I've ever received" to my reports.
+**Team Building and People Leadership:** Set the standard for continuous performance review process and hiring effectively.
+Provided clear understanding of the performance criteria, the weights behind them, and strategic advide on tackling each one.
+Planned for "what does a successful review cycle look like?" with those that reported to me.
+Consistently delievered detailed performance reviews, often called "the most useful review I've ever received".

 **Cross-team, Cross-functional Problem Solving:** Drove, designed, collaborated, and executed multiple cross-team, cross-functional intiatives to address significant issues affecting the platform.
+This often came in the form of research, writing an RFC, getting agreement, and coordinating the work across teams.

+- **Git Provider Webhook Resilience:** Events would be slow to deliver or missing entire from third-party git providers.
+In order to make the system resilient and users accommodated, wrote an RFC that described the specific issues (with examples), and a set of solution options.
+Lead the discussion around choosing one or more.
+- **Universal Promote:** The platform generally takes Source Code into a Build that produces a Deployment that Aliases all configured Domains.
+It held a core assumption that a Deployment was Aliased right away, but that needed to change to allow more use cases.
+Wrote a large RFC that laid out the use cases, problems that needed to be solved, and how to get there.
+Coordinated across teams to get the work done.
+- **Deployment Reliability:** The Build process had many contributors across teams, but had to be carefully monitored during rollouts to ensure reliable service.
+To ensure reliable rollout and quick recoveries, instituted a cross-team training and approval process that restricted deployments to only trained people.

 **Team and Technical Leadership:** Worked with dozens of people across the company to get input and feedback on a long-term direction, developed a detailed technical and organizational plan, synthesized it into key points for presenting to leadership, then reoriented planning (not just on my team) to this north star.
+Wrote a detailed Vision document that made this direction clear with a guide for how to roadmap in that direction.
+This guide was structured to provide incremental value, allowing for changes in priorities to not waste time.

 **Made Hard Calls for Quality:** Declared a "Code Yellow" for my team to stop product work to focus on a new test matrix that tests deployments across the dimensions: node version, framework version, and package manager.
 This allowed the company to deploy with confidence.

+**Hands-on Execution:** Executed as an individual contributor in addition to other responsibilties.
+Moved projects forward, made improvements to CI/CD, and improved IDE support.

 ### Tech Lead